marcopernpruner/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

    * - |uncheck-icon|
      - The Wallet must ensure that the Verifier cannot learn that the same User is using other Verifiers.

-To mitigate Verifier/Verifier linkability for SD-JWT Credentials, one proposed solution is batch issuance, which involves using different key binding keys and salts for each Credential.
-However, the effectiveness of these methods has not yet been thoroughly evaluated, and is not available for IT Wallet yet.
+To mitigate Verifier/Verifier linkability for SD-JWT Credentials, one proposed solution is batch issuance, which involves using different cryptographic keys used in the key binding and salts for each issued Credential.
+However, the effectiveness of these methods has not yet been thoroughly evaluated, even in consideration of the impacts that these might result with the user experience, and is not available for IT-Wallet yet.

 Security and Privacy Requirements
 ---------------------------------